 8. Give compliments.

 Why are we so afraid to give compliments?
 Try it – it will make you feel good, and you might even make someone’s day.

 This one is so relevant, in this age of short attention spans and very little patience.
 Do we really need multiple screens available at all times?
 Try focusing only what you are doing.
 If I am writing, for example, I do not need to also have the TV on and my phone at my fingertips.
 This may be easier said than done (at least in my case!) but minimize your space and simply focus on one thing at a time.

 So many of us don’t do this enough, and are therefore walking around with stiff and achy bodies.
 Do a little daily stretching to limber up and get the muscles moving, and see how you feel.
 For me, it does wonders.

 If at all possible, get outside every day.
 Go for a run, a walk, a bike ride, sit on the porch, stand in the sun in the backyard; whatever you need to do to get outside and remind yourself that you live on this beautiful earth.
 I know it can be tough with so much going on all the time and the many distractions around you, but staying indoors all the time can take its toll.
 Allow yourself to step away and breathe in some fresh air.

 There is so much to be said for quieting your mind.
 I’ll admit meditation can still be a challenge for me because I have an active mind and it’s difficult to switch it off, but I’ve found that breathing exercises have been a really good start.
 When I’m stressed or find my thoughts spinning, it helps me to sit and focus only on my breath.
 The act of feeling myself deeply breathe in and out helps to slow my mind and feel more grounded.

-So, it’s clear that the world today is pretty chaotic sometimes, and it can be hard to keep up and make the most of it.
-All views are my own, but hopefully these tips can help you improve your everyday life and start feeling like a conqueror.
+So, it’s pretty clear that the world today is chaotic sometimes, and it can be hard to keep up and make the most of it.
+Hopefully these tips can help you improve your everyday life and start feeling like a conqueror.
 Do what works for you, and find your balance!